Menu

 What are the submission deadlines and fees?

-We'll accept updated drafts (no extra fee) up until the final deadline October 30th, 2025.
+We'll accept updated drafts (no extra fee!) up until the final deadline October 30, 2026.
 Email us direct.

 Do you accept other genres?

 Genres adjacent to the current categories may be submitted.
 For example, Western, Fantasy, Adventure ... those could all fall under Action & Sci-fi.
 While Crime or Mystery would fall under Horror & Thriller.
-If you're unsure of which category to submit to, feel free to email us for clarification.
-Any script genre will fit into a proper First Look category.
+If it's something that's more akin to, say, Everything Everywhere All at Once, we'll let you decide which genre it favors.

 What should go on the title page?

 Contact info can be on the cover page.
-Logline and genre is preferred, but not required.
+Logline and genre for this contest is preferred but not required.

 How is the First Look Project different from Script Pipeline’s other contests?

-The main difference would be the judging criteria.
+The main difference is the judging criteria.
 Our annual Screenwriting and TV Writing contests are critiqued almost exclusively on their writing ability for film and television.

 The First Look Project, however, focuses on both writing ability and "marketability" (a term we don't particularly like because marketability is subjective, but basically a unique concept in line with current trends and industry preferences).
 Something relevant that twists the genre or hits on relatable themes will fare well.